MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/choose-how-to-deliver-updates.md

 ## Update solutions for on-premises-based updates

 ### Microsoft Endpoint Configuration Manager
-Microsoft Endpoint Configuration Manager can be used to deploy updates for Microsoft 365 Apps the same way as it allows management of updates for e.g. Microsoft Windows.
+Microsoft Endpoint Configuration Manager can be used to deploy updates for Microsoft 365 Apps the same way as it allows management of updates for e.g., Microsoft Windows.
 By default, the required sources will be downloaded from the Office CDN by Configuration Manager and then synchronized and stagged on distribution points.

 **Benefits**